 So Groovy: One-Hit Wonders Of The 1960s

 The 1960s was a decade of change socially, politically, and especially musically.
 The events that happened in the world of music during the 1960s helped to shape music into what it is today.
 That decade has also gifted us with some of the best hits of all time, even if they’re now considered oldies.
-While some bands during that time exploded in popularity, becoming some of the biggest groups in the world, others just managed to sneak a hit track or two onto the charts.
-Let’s travel back in time to the ’60s to be reminded of some of the greatest one-hit wonders of the decade and see which ones have stood up to the test of time.
+While some bands during that time exploded in popularity, becoming some of the biggest groups in the world, others just managed to sneak a hit track or two onto the U.S. charts before fading into obscurity.
+Let’s travel back in time to the ’60s to be reminded of some of the greatest songs of the decade and see which ones have stood up to the test of time.

 Can you guess which animated band topped the charts?